ConstrainedSampler/PolytopeSamplerMatlab/README.md

 # PolytopeSampler

-PolytopeSampler is a `Matlab` implementation of constrained Hamiltonian Monte Carlo for sampling from high dimensional disributions on polytopes.
-It is able to sample efficiently from sets and distributions of more than 100K dimensions.
+PolytopeSampler is a `Matlab` implementation of constrained Riemannian Hamiltonian Monte Carlo for sampling from high dimensional disributions on polytopes.
+It is able to sample efficiently from sets and distributions with more than 100K dimensions.

 ## Quick Tutorial